 For example, though you may not be experienced when motivating children, you have had the opportunity to motivate colleagues daily within your work environment.
 Think of examples of how you encourage co-workers and what the result is.

-Furthermore, writing lesson plans may seem daunting, but not to worry since you are an expert at writing procedures for your office.
-You know how to lay out a plan step-by-step so that anyone can follow along and understand.
-If employees have questions, they know that they can come to you for advice and help.
+Furthermore, writing lesson plans may seem daunting, but do not worry since you are an expert at writing procedures for your office.
+You know how to lay out a plan step-by-step so anyone can follow along and understand.
+Employees who have questions know they can ask you for advice and help.
 Think of them as your students.
 You can guide and mentor them and ensure they perform at the top of their game.

 Besides, if you are currently in a supervisory position of any kind, then chances are you have had to conduct performance reviews.
-You assess each employee as an individual, determine their strengths and weaknesses, set goals, and help them reach their full potential.
-The same goes for children.
-By treating students as individuals, conducting regular performance evaluations, analyzing their unique learning styles, and accommodating them to overcome obstacles and strengthen their talents, you will be able to ensure an optimal learning environment for all.
+You assess each employee individually, determine their strengths and weaknesses, set goals, and help them reach their full potential.
+The same goes for students.
+Ensure an optimal learning environment by treating students individually, conducting regular performance evaluations, analyzing their unique learning styles, and accommodating them to overcome obstacles and strengthen their talents.

-Many other transferable skills can draw a link between your current career and your desired position as an educator.
-Make certain that you demonstrate this strong correlation to prospective employers in your resume and cover letter and over the course of your interview.
+Many other transferable skills can link your current career and your desired position as an educator.
+Ensure you demonstrate this solid correlation for prospective employers in your resume, cover letter, and interview.
 Though you may have to dig a bit to find specific examples, the talent for educating is in you!

-I have written career resumes for clients with a vast array of occupations wishing to transition to teaching.
+I have written career resumes for clients with many occupations wishing to transition to teaching.

-A few job title examples include: lawyers, non-profit directors or executives, nurses, sales managers, social workers, service workers, administrative assistants, event planners, and the list goes on.
+Examples of job titles include lawyers, non-profit directors or executives, nurses, sales managers, social workers, service workers, administrative assistants, event planners, and so on.
 Many corporate or business professionals used the alternate route program to leap education.

-How to Add Transferable Skills to Career Change Resume
+How to Add Transferable Skills to a Career Change Resume

 Example Transferable Skills and Abilities Include: